Synovial fluid analysis

 The fluid sample is sent to the laboratory.
 The laboratory technician:

-- Checks the sample's color and clarity
+- Checks the sample's color and how clear it is

 - Places the sample under a microscope, counts the number of red and white blood cells, and looks for crystals (in the case of gout) or bacteria